 - Before putting the system into operation, the operator must verify that the equipment, connecting cables and accessories are in correct working order and operating condition. - Do not use the equipment if you suspect it is not working properly, or if it is mechanically damaged (such as error of Magnet Indicator).
-Contact your service personnel or us. - Keep the door of the equipment closed during MR examination, to avoid artifacts on MR images and damage to the equipment. - Do not place the pump on the examination table of the MR scanner, there may be a risk of magnetic attraction.
+Contact your service personnel or us. - Keep the door of the equipment closed during MR examination, to avoid artifacts on MR images and damage to the equipment.
+If needed, open the door of the equipment only between the MR scan sequences.
+In an emergency or to handle alarms, the door of the equipment can be opened. - Do not place the pump on the examination table of the MR scanner, there may be a risk of magnetic attraction.

-Stay within 1 m of the equipment while setting it up and operating it, ensuring that you have a clear view of the interface.
+• Stay within 1 m of the equipment while setting it up and operating it, ensuring that you have a clear view of the interface.

 The noise within the MR environment is much louder than alarm sounds from the equipment and pump during MR examination.
 Always keep the alarm light and the pump's infusion status under close surveillance.